 - 3/4 cup of Water heated between 120-130

 - 1 tbsp Oil

 - 1/3 cup Red Onion minced

 - 1/4 cup Reduced Sodium Soy Sauce

 - 2 tsp Sesame Oil

 - 1/4 cup Organic Sugar

-- In a food processor (my preferred method) or by hand, add the flour, instant yeast packet, and salt.
+- Make the dough:Add the flour, instant yeast packet, and salt in to a large bowl or food processor.
 Pulse or mix a few times until combined.

-- Now, heat the water on low for a few seconds (not boiling).
-Using a kitchen thermometer, check the temperature.
+- Heat the water on low or microwave for a minute or so until the water reaches the appropriate temperature.
 It should be approximately 120-130 degrees.

 - Lightly flour a surface and knead the dough for 7-10 minutes.

 - Return the dough to a lightly oiled bowl and cover with a damp towel.
 Let rise for 1 hour.